 In memory of her, I have been listening to The Beatles more often these last few months.
 So today’s Rock and Roll Friday is dedicated to my sister, Cam.

 I made some “All You Need is Love Linguine” this evening for dinner.
 I found this pasta recipe through Jamie Oliver’s website, GET IT HERE!
 The only changes I made were using linguine noodles instead of spaghetti, and only using a 375g box of pasta.
 I think it turned out beautifully!

 So delicious and simple!

 The evening was chilly outside, so this warm plate of food was perfect!
 I added some artisan cheese bread, real grated Parmesan cheese, and a little side caesar (recipe for the best homemade caesar salad dressing to come in another blog!).
 I had my dinner with a nice glass of Malbec, which always makes me a nicer, more patient parent.
 As The Beatles played in the background, I explained to the kids how popular they were.
-Paige (age 11) took a look at their faces and thought they weren’t very good looking, so she couldn’t understand how teenage girls could be fainting at their concerts.
-Oh Paige, so young… so naive… it was THE BEATLES!
+Erin (age 11) took a look at their faces and thought they weren’t very good looking, so she couldn’t understand how teenage girls could be fainting at their concerts.
+Oh Erin, so young… so naive… it was THE BEATLES!

 “We know this song!”

 I have to hand it to some of the kid’s movie makers out there.
 It’s like they caught on that parents didn’t especially want to sit though children’s cartoon movies without a little something for themselves to keep them entertained as well…. so they began adding a little “nod” to the parents in the room.
 I have watched the Shrek movies and must say that I find they do a great job of entertaining the adults!